 All our bailiffs carry photograph warrant cards, they take their duties (to protect salmon and sea trout and their environment) very seriously.

-There are a number of clubs and associations within the District that operate “club bailiffs” schemes, who work closely with Bill and his team.
+There are a number of clubs and associations within the District that operate “club bailiffs” schemes, who work closely with Lee and his team.
 These schemes are ideal, bringing local knowledge and increasing the number of river watchers.
+If clubs and associations would like Lee to attend a session around policing their area, then please contact Lee Fisher on 07887 835549 or 0131 4451527 or via E Mail.

 Association of Salmon Fishery Boards Bailiff Policy Statement